HomeMy WebLinkAbout1937-07-06 518

 lost a saw when the tool houses were broken into.
 He said

-did not see name mentioned, see
+did not see Sanseverino' s name mentioned, but did see where claim a/c

 Mr. Ross moved that no action be taken on the matter.
 Mr.